Credibility meets compromise in Europe's bank stress test

 It will announce on Oct.
 26 which of Europe's 130 biggest banks have valued their assets properly and which have not, as well as whether banks need more capital to withstand another economic crash.
 Anticipation of the results is already affecting bank shares, with Italy's Monte dei Paschi falling to an all time low last week amid fears it would be forced to raise more cash.

-"This health check...is unprecedented in terms of scale, rigor, severity and transparency," a spokeswoman said.
+"This health check...is unprecedented in terms of scale, rigour, severity and transparency," a spokeswoman said.

 "It provides in-depth information on the condition of the largest banks in 19 countries and aims to strengthen banks’ balance sheets by identifying problems, build confidence and enhance investors’ trust."